amu-cai/geval/README.md

                            (separated by spaces) on the standard output. rather than do any evaluation.
 The --tokenizer option must be given.
-  -S,--submit              Submit current solution for evalution to an external
+  -S,--submit              Submit current solution for evaluation to an external
                            Gonito instance specified with --gonito-host option.
                            Optionally, specify --token.
   -s,--sort                When in line-by-line or diff mode, sort the results